hyperspy/hyperspy/doc/user_guide/model.rst

 Fitting the model to the data
 -----------------------------

-To fit the model to the data at the current coordinates use :py:meth:`~.optimizers.Optimizers.fit`.
+To fit the model to the data at the current coordinates (e.g. to fit one spectrum at a particular point in a spectrum-image) use :py:meth:`~.optimizers.Optimizers.fit`.
 To fit the model to the data in all the coordinates use :py:meth:`~.model.Model.multifit` and to visualise the result :py:meth:`~.model.Model.plot`, e.g.:

 .. code-block:: ipython